grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.mssql.md

 [scrape]: {{< relref "./prometheus.scrape.md" >}}

 ## Custom metrics
-It is possible to retrieve custom prometheus metrics for a mssql instance using the optional `query_config_path` parameter.
+You can use the optional `query_config_file` or `query_config` parameters to retrieve custom Prometheus metrics for a MSSQL instance.

-This parameter should point to a YAML config file defined [here](https://github.com/burningalchemist/sql_exporter#collectors).
-If it does, it will use the new config to query your mssql instance and create whatever metrics are defined.
+If either of these are defined, they will use the new configuration to query your MSSQL instance and create whatever Prometheus metrics are defined.
-If you want additional metrics on top of the default provided ones, the default config should be used as a base.
+If you want additional metrics on top of the default metrics, the default configuration must be used as a base.

-The default config file used by this integration is as follows:
+The default configuration used by this integration is as follows:
 ```
 collector_name: mssql_standard